Cloudneeti/Cloudneeti_SaaS_Docs/docs/administratorGuide/overrideSecurityPolicyStatus.md

 ![UI post override](.././images/overridePolicyStatus/BenchmarkSummary.png#thumbnail_1)

-1. **Risk Matrix (based on ISO 27005)** will have decrease  in number of policies overridden resolved as passed.
+1. **Risk Matrix (based on ISO 27005)** will have a decrease in the number of policies overridden resolved as passed.

     ![UI post override](.././images/overridePolicyStatus/risk.png#thumbnail_1)